FAQs

 How can I trust this wallet?

 Storing a full rainbow table for all 12-character passwords with 94 characters each would need about (1.5 * 10^10) petabytes of storage.
-This shows that creating and storing such a large table is impractical, making longer, complex passwords more secure against these attacks.
+This shows that creating and storing such a large table is impractical, making longer, complex passphrase more secure against these attacks.

 Last updated